 Nimura, Janice.
 The Doctors Blackwell: How Two Sisters Brought Medicine to Women - and Women to Medicine.
 New York: Norton, 2021.

 Ottaviani, Jim.
 Dignifying Science: Stories about Women Scientists.
-Illustrated by Donna Barr, Stephanie Gladden, Roberta Gregory, Lea Hernandez, Carla Speed McNeil, Linda Medley, Marie Severin, Jen Sorensen, and Anne Timmons, with covers by Ramona Fradon and Mary Fleener.
-Graphic non-fiction.
-Ann Arbor, MI : G.T.
+Illustrated by Donna Barr, Stephanie Gladden, Roberta Gregory, Lea Hernandez, Carla Speed McNeil, Linda Medley, Marie Severin, Jen Sorensen, and Anne Timmons.
+Graphic nonfiction.
+Ann Arbor: G.T.
 Labs, 2003.

 Padua, Sydney.
 The Thrilling Adventures of Lovelace and Babbage.
 New York: Pantheon, 2015.